 Through our collective engagement and work with ESG-related and other stewardship and governance organizations and data providers, we advocate for additional reporting and accountability of investee companies.

 Consistent with the commitment QMA made when becoming a signatory to the United Nations-supported Principles of Responsible Investment (PRI) in 2015, we are focused on improving the quality and consistency of ESG reporting and data.
 QMA has contractually agreed to adhere to Japan’s Stewardship Code since 2016.
 In 2017, we became a member of the Sustainability Accounting Standards Board (SASB) Investor Advisory Group, through which we encourage companies to disclose information on their carbon emissions and other ESG-related factors.
 In 2018, QMA began supporting the recommendations of the Task Force on Climate-Related Financial Disclosures (TCFD), and in 2019, QMA became a signatory to the Investor Stewardship Group (ISG).

 QMA also participates in various educational and collaborative events with other stewardship and governance organizations.
-We are members of the Council of Institutional Investors (CII) and the International Corporate Governance Network (ICGN).
-We also joined the Investor Network on Climate Risk (INCR)/CERES through memberships held by PGIM, the global investment management business of PFI, as well as through PFI, our ultimate parent.
+We are members of the Council of Institutional Investors (CII) and we maintained membership in the International Corporate Governance Network (ICGN) through 2020.
+We also work with the Investor Network on Climate Risk (INCR)/CERES through memberships held by PGIM, the global investment management business of Prudential Financial, Inc. (PFI), as well as through those held directly by PFI, our ultimate parent.

 Institutional investors should have a clear policy on voting and disclosure of voting activity.
 The policy on voting should not be comprised only of a mechanical checklist; it should be designed to contribute to the sustainable growth of investee companies.